island-lang/island-lang.github.io/README.md

 do print(step1.value) // print the first value let step2 <- step1 // consume the 1st step to produce the second step
-do print(step2.value) // print the second value let step3 <- step2 // consume the 1st step to produce the second step
+do print(step2.value) // print the second value let step3 <- step2 // consume the 2nd step to produce the third step
 do print(step3.value) // print the third value

 // etc..